 As a first time buyer, all Joe knew was that many of his friends were making tons of money watching their homes grow in value, and he was tried of ‘paying rent towards someone else’s mortgage.’

-He found a realtor online and they went out shopping.
-The home they bid on was listed for only $419,000.
+The home they bid on was listed for only $799,000.
+The price sounded too good to be true, but the house is very small and needs lots of TLC.
 Joe says his realtor convinced him he had to go in with a firm offer, no conditions, at much higher than the asking price, if he wanted to win the house.

 For quite some time, the Toronto real estate market has favored sellers over buyers.
 Unnaturally so.
 The supply of listings in Toronto was so sparse at the time that buying a home was very unpleasant – no chance to put any conditions on an offer if you wanted to win.Having a low appraisal can cause a domino effect on everyone connected with that home purchase.
 Be careful out there, and take steps to protect yourself.
 Click To Tweet

-And he only has a minimal down payment – he pretty much chewed up all his savings with his deposit.
+Joe only has enough savings for a minimal down payment and basic closing costs; he pretty much chewed up most of his savings with his deposit.